Python-GIS-book/site/source/part2/chapter-05/md/01-introduction-to-geographic-data-in-python.md

  1. **nodes** (e.g. intersections on a street, or a person in social network), and
  2. **edges** (a link that connects the nodes to each other)

-A simple graph could look like the one shown in Figure 5.6 in which the letters `A, B, C, D, and E` are nodes and the lines that go between them are the network edges (also called links or arcs).
+A simple graph could look like the one shown in Figure 5.6 in which the letters `A, B, C, D, and E` are nodes and the lines that go between them are the network edges (also called links).

 ![_**Figure 5.6.** A simple graph._](../img/graph_elements.png)